swiftlang/swift/docs/Windows.md

 To be filled in.

 ## Windows Subsystem for Linux (WSL)
-- Note that all compiled Swift binaries are only executable within Bash on Windows and are Ubunutu, not Windows, executables.
+- Note that all compiled Swift binaries are only executable within Bash on Windows and are Ubuntu, not Windows, executables.
 - Make sure to run all commands from Bash, or the project won't compile.

 ###  1. Install WSL